ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 The first folders (usually number ID) are the programs contained in the CCU.

-CCU and info folders contain the basic information of the gateway incl. percentage of duty cycle (if activated).
+CCU and info folders contain the basic information of the gateway incl. percentage specification of the duty cycle (if activated).

 Finally, the variables created in the CCU are listed

 ### FAQ

 ## Changelog
+### 2.6.15 (2020-08-08)
+* (foxriver76) fix potential issues with scaling of % values as in https://github.com/ioBroker/ioBroker.hm-rpc/issues/263

 ### 2.6.14 (2020-06-11)
 * (foxriver76) fix potential problem on enum sync, where to many channels could be deleted